UbiquitousDynamics/Jetson-AI-Agent/README.md

-# Jetson - AI Voice Assistant
+# Jetson - AI Agent

-Jetson is an agent with voice powered by artificial intelligence, utilizing local LLM models to generate responses, recognize voice commands, and interact with uploaded documents totally offline.
+Jetson AI is an agent with voice powered by artificial intelligence, utilizing local LLM models to generate responses, recognize voice commands, and interact with uploaded documents totally offline.

 ## Features